Academic Exclusion, Suspension, Dismissal FAQ

 ▶ Can I make changes to my Fall/Spring registrations while excluded?

-▶ I am excluded and am enrolled in classes at UNH for Summer.
-How does my academic exclusion affect my Summer registrations?
+▶ I am enrolled in classes at UNH for Summer.
+How does my academic action affect my Summer registrations?

-During Summer term, excluded students registered for classes that started prior to the date of the exclusion have three business days from the date of the exclusion to contact the Registrar’s Office to withdraw from the class.
+During Summer term, excluded, suspended or dismissed students registered for classes that started prior to the date of the academic action have three business days from the date of the exclusion to contact the Registrar’s Office to withdraw from the class.
 After this period, students are financially and academically responsible for the class and must continue to attend unless the class is successfully dropped by petitioning for a variance to academic policy.

 ▶ What is an academic suspension?

 Students whose averages fall below the minimum required grade-point average for their class and/or who have demonstrated insufficient progress toward their degrees may be suspended.
 A student suspended from the University for academic reasons will not be readmitted as a degree candidate until one regular UNH semester (Fall or Spring) has elapsed from the time of suspension.
 Therefore, the student will not be eligible to take courses in the regular session or in the Division of Continuing Education.
 In addition, a student suspended in June may not enroll in any course in the Summer Session immediately following his or her suspension.
 A student who has been suspended for academic reasons and who is later readmitted as a degree candidate will not be granted transfer credit for academic work taken at other institutions during the period covered by the next full semester following his or her suspension.

 ▶ What should an academically suspended student do regarding the Fall/Spring classes they are registered for?

 During a regular UNH semester (Fall/Spring), no action is required on the student’s part to drop the classes.
 After an initial appeal period has passed, typically two weeks, the Registrar’s Office will drop suspended students from classes and Business Services will reverse tuition and tuition related fees.